SyrDim/MarblesOnStreamLeaderboardParser/README.md

 <img src="custompointsettings.png">

-3. After that there should a .sav file in `AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions` with the name of the session that you made.
+3. After that, there should a .sav file in `AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions` with the name of the session that you made.

 4. In Streamer.bot import:
 ```